MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 #### Accessing the results table

 The result of the resource estimation job is displayed in a table with multiple results coming from the list of items.
+By default the max number of items to be displayed is $N = 5$.
+To display a list of items where $N > 5$, use `results[0:N]`.
 Notice that the items are ordered by target parameters first, then by bitwidths.
 Therefore, all items with `bitwidth = 8` are at indices ${0, 4, 8}$, items with `bitwidth = 16` are at indices ${1, 5, 9}$, items with `bitwidth = 32` are at indices ${2, 6, 10}$, and items with `bitwidth = 48` are at indices ${3, 7, 11}$.
 The step size of 4 corresponds to the number of different bit widths.

 You can display all estimation results for the first bit width in a side-by-side table.